Generalized Fractional Repetition Codes for Binary Coded Computations: Abstract

 \section{Abstract}

 This paper addresses the gradient coding and coded matrix multiplication problems in distributed optimization and coded computing.
-We present a numerically stable binary coding method which overcomes the drawbacks of the gradient coding method proposed by Tandon et al., and can also be leveraged by coded computing networks whose servers are of heterogeneous nature.
-The proposed binary encoding avoids operations over the real and complex numbers which are inherently numerically unstable, thereby enabling numerically stable distributed encodings of the partial gradients.
+We present a computationally efficient coding method which overcomes the drawbacks of the \textit{Fractional Repetition Coding} gradient coding method proposed by Tandon et al., and can also be leveraged by coded computing networks whose servers are of heterogeneous nature.
+Specifically, we propose a construction for fractional repetition gradient coding; while ensuring that the generator matrix remains close to perfectly balanced for any set of coding parameters, as well as a low complexity decoding step.
+The proposed binary encoding avoids operations over the real and complex numbers which inherently introduce numerical and rounding errors, thereby enabling accurate distributed encodings of the partial gradients.
 We then make connections between gradient coding and coded matrix multiplication.
 Specifically, we show that any gradient coding scheme can be extended to coded matrix multiplication.
-Furthermore, we show how the proposed binary gradient coding scheme can be used to construct three different coded matrix multiplication schemes, each achieving different trade-offs.
+Furthermore, we show how the proposed binary gradient coding scheme can be used to construct two different coded matrix multiplication schemes, each achieving different trade-offs.